 Fingerprint Christmas Ornaments Tutorial

-Supplies Needed for your Fingerprint Ornaments:
+Supplies Needed For Homemade Fingerprint Ornaments:

 - Paintbrush (or cotton swab will work)

 The gingerbread ornament is made just using the thumb!
-Paint your child thumb brown and then place thumb on the ornament for a head, a body, 2 arms and 2 legs.
+Paint your child’s thumb brown and then place thumb on the ornament for a head, a body, 2 arms and 2 legs.
 You will probably have to reapply the paint to your child’s thumb once or twice between the presses on the ornament.